 Theorem 4.5 ([JKKZ21], translated).
-Let K be a field (ensemble) of size 2^{λ} .
-Then, there exists an updatable, unambiguous non-interactive argument system for Sumcheck_K for individual degree d polynomials assuming the existence of a hash family H that is lossy CI Definition 2.7 for a class of functions that enumerate over all roots of a given univariate degree d polynomial over K.
+Let K be a field (ensemble) of size $2^{\lambda}$ .
+Then, there exists an updatable, unambiguous non-interactive argument system for SumcheckK for individual degree d polynomials assuming the existence of a hash family H that is lossy CI (Definition 2.7) for a class of functions that enumerate over all roots of a given univariate degree d polynomial over K.

-By Theorem 2.6, Theorem 2.8, and Theorem 2.3, we know that there exists a lossy CI hash family for TC^0 circuits.
-Moreover, letting $\{K{\lambda}\}$ denote the field ensemble defined in Definition 3.1, we showed that roots of degree 2 polynomials over K can be enumerated in TC^0 ; moreover, assuming the hardness of DDH, there exists a lossy trapdoor function such that Invert can be computed via a TC^0 circuit.
-Thus, the argument system specified by Theorem 4.5 exists assuming the hardness of
+By Theorem 2.6, Theorem 2.8, and Theorem 2.3, we know that there exists a lossy CI hash family for $TC^0$ circuits under sub-exponential DDH.
+Moreover, letting $\{K{\lambda}\}$ denote the field ensemble defined in Definition 3.1, we showed that roots of degree 2 polynomials over K can be enumerated in $TC^0$ .
+Thus, by Theorem 4.5, we conclude that the claimed argument system exists under sub-exponential DDH.